teachingaway/teachingaway.github.io/pages/patent-services.md

 A "Prioritized Examination" expedites the patent process to about 1 year.
 While a prioritized application requires the inventor to abide by certain limitations, they are not particularly onerous, especially if speed is critical.
 The additional "small entity" filing fee is generally $2,000 (reduced to $1,000 for "micro-entities").

+Starting the patent process with a "PCT" application can also expedite the process.
+Patent Cooperation Treaty ("PCT") refers to a type of international patent process that tends to move much faster than a straight US utility patent.
+The first reply to a PCT application tends to come in 3 or 4 months, as opposed to 15-18 months for a straight US Utility patent.
+A positive PCT response (called a "search report") is a particularly useful tool for early stage companies raising venture capital.

 <img src="/images/patent-drawings/jet-engine-whittle-1946.png" class="translucent">

 - - -

-# Provisional Patent Applications
+## Provisional Patent Applications

-A provisional patent application is a temporary patent application that nails down a filing date at the Patent Office.
-If an inventor files a full utility patent application within 1 year after the provisional, the later full application will be treated as though it was filed on the date of the earlier provisional application.
+A provisional patent application is a temporary patent application that nails down an early "filing date" at the Patent Office.
+If an inventor files a full non-provisional utility patent application within 1 year after the provisional, the later full application will be treated as though filed on the provisional's earlier date.

-There are several benefits.
+Provisional applications provide several benefits.
 Its often cheaper to file a provisional application than prepare a complete patent application.
-This allows an inventor to delay some legal costs for a year, and use this year to test the market for the new technology.
+This allows an inventor to delay a portion of the legal costs for a year, and use this year to test the market for the new technology.
+Provisionals are not public, and will only be published if they are used to support a utility patent application.

+**Thorough Provisionals.** We recommend filing thorough provisional patent applications.
+A thoroughly drafted provisional will not require major modification at the full non-utility patent stage.
+This reduces the cost of the non-provisional, and also reduces the risk that the provisional will be "non-enabling."
+The cost for a thorough provisional application tends to be about 75% of filing the full non-provisional utility patent application.

+**Shortform Provisional**.
+For about $2,000, we can take your invention disclosure, make some basic edits and adjustments, and file it as a provisional patent application.

+**Unedited Provisional**.
+For about $1,000, we can file your invention disclosure as a provisional patent application.
+This does not include any editing or review of the technology disclosure.
+Although this can be a cost-efficient mechanism for securing an early "filing date", there is a substantial risk that an unedited provisional application will be "non-enabling" when it comes time to file the full non-provisional utility patent application.

 <img src="/images/patent-drawings/electric-circuit-regulator-waite-1894.png" class="translucent">

 - - -

-# Design Patent Applications
+## Design Patent Applications

 Design patents protect the "ornamental appearance" of a product.
 They can protect industrial design and physical products, as well as software user interface designs and fonts.